Donate

 Email: lostandfound@reginahumane.ca

-PLEASE NOTE THAT LOST OR FOUND PET REPORTS ARE NOT PUBLISHED PUBLICALLY ON THE RHS WEBSITE OR SOCIAL MEDIA.
+PLEASE NOTE THAT LOST OR FOUND PET REPORTS ARE NOT PUBLISHED PUBLICALY ON THE RHS WEBSITE OR SOCIAL MEDIA.